mmbman/Katagiri/karma.md

 It may be surprising to learn that, far from being a side topic, the concept of *karma* is referred to in almost all of Katagiri Roshi’s dharma talks.
 The word *karma* is not always used, but terms like *causation*, *cause and effect*, *action*, *karmic consciousness*, *ālaya-vijñāna*, *the conditioned*, *conditioned elements*, *samskaras*, *personality*, *whole personality*, *culture*, and *“lifetime after lifetime”* are all related to karma.

 The concept of karma is inextricably entwined with Buddhism itself.
 However, we should be careful to understand what Katagiri Roshi means by *karma*.
-Karma is not simply action, or simple cause and effect; nor is it some kind of force that locks us into a certain destiny.
+Karma is not simply action, or cause and effect; nor is it some kind of force that locks us into a certain destiny.
 According to Katagiri Roshi, karma is great energy that allows us to live, to relate to people and the world, and to move freely into the future.

 ---